 Global Accessible Library

-Global Accessible Library project is now called TIGAR (Trusted Intermediary Global Accessible Resources).
+Global Accessible Library project was renamed TIGAR (Trusted Intermediary Global Accessible Resources).
 "Through a range of library services and publisher offerings, TIGAR promises to ensure that persons with print disabilities - both in developing or the developed countries - have equal access to published works as persons without print disabilities.
 TIGAR will allow the print and visually disabled to search for content across distributed networks which enable them to access published works in accessible formats."
 (WIPO press release, October 23, 2010)

 In Zagreb, Croatia, February 27, 2008, the DAISY Board and members of IFLA/LBS (International Federation of Library Associations and Institutions, Libraries for the Blind Section) met to review the goals of the Global Accessible Library initiative.
 This important initiative was established at a summit of international leaders from agencies serving the reading needs of people with print disabilities, held in Redmond, Washington, November 2004.